nonsensation/CoD2-Shader/readme.md

 		"@formatColor@" : "colorMap";
 }
 ```
+However, this only allows for a single shader to be created.
+You would have to create each file (also _templates_) for each different material over and over again.
+Therefore, lets use a more flexible _template_ that can be modified with the _**string**_ field in the asset-manager.

 Open up your asset manager (`CoD2/bin)` and create a new ___material___ entry named `mtl_weapon_kar98` with the following properties:
 - materialType: custom
 - surfaceType: none
 - template: skin
+- string: gold
 - Color Map: a dummy _power-of-2_ image

 everything else can stay default.
 Export your material.